-The County of Santa Clara Animal Care and Control Department needed to replace their makeshift former residence with several additions and portables into an adequate home for the area’s needy animals.
+The County of Santa Clara Animal Care and Control Department needed to replace their makeshift former residence of several additions and portables, into an adequate home for the area’s needy animals.

 In addition to animal adoption, a primary objective of the Animal Services Center is to educate the public about the benefits of spaying and neutering.
 The County is taking a proactive approach to overpopulation by educating the public on reducing the number of animals ending up at the Animal Services Center through the use of the public surgery suite, located inside the facility’s clinic.

 Another key solution the Animal Services Center provides is its large Educational Meeting facility.
 Not only will animal-specific community events be held there, but other County agencies will also be able to utilize the assembly space for conferences and gatherings up to 150 occupants—a resource they previously lacked.